akornato/cryptopals-chatgpt/README.md

-I've asked [OpenAI's ChatGPT](https://chat.openai.com) to solve [Cryptopals challenges](https://cryptopals.com) in Node.js, then convert the solutions to Rust.
-Both versions have been tested and fixed if necessary.
+I've asked [OpenAI's ChatGPT](https://chat.openai.com) to solve [Cryptopals challenges](https://cryptopals.com) in Node.js, then convert the solutions to Rust and Go.
+All versions have been tested and fixed if necessary.

 ### Node